Everybody these days enjoys a good Meme. But the last thing you want, is for your sponsorship to become one.

 Nationwide’s 2015 Super Bowl Commercial went viral when viewers were shocked by their message regarding childhood death.

 Quick Tip #3 – Placement.
 Placement.
 Placement.
-Before shelling out cash to have your name or logo plastered in a highly visable location, do some recon.
+Before shelling out cash to have your name or logo plastered in a highly visible location, do some recon.
 Having your ad placed next to something that contradicts your message, or turns it into an inuendo, is the fastest way to become a meme.

 Yahoo’s poor logo placement caused a stir when people noticed the outfield section number next to it.
 (For those of you who live under a rock, HTTP 404 Not Found Error means that the webpage you were trying to reach could not be found on the server.)